suit-wg/suit-report/draft-ietf-suit-report.md

 ]
 ~~~

+Further details for each element appear in subsequent sections: the
+encoding of `suit-report-records` is defined in {{suit-report-records}},
+the result semantics in {{suit-report-result}}, and the optional
+capability report in {{capabilities}}.

 The suit-reference provides a reference URI and digest for a suit
 manifest.
 The URI MUST exactly match the suit-reference-uri
 ({{I-D.ietf-suit-manifest}}, Section 8.4.3) that is provided in the